Soc 324 - Sociology of Sex Gender » 2019 » Quiz 3

 Data analysis from the Marital and Relationship Survey (2006) on the connection of household division of labor to sexual frequency and satisfaction found that:

-egalitarian couples had the lowest sexual frequency.
+A. counter-conventional couples had the highest sexual frequency.

-egalitarian couples had the highest sexual frequency.
+C. egalitarian couples had the lowest sexual frequency.

 Question #8